 Occasionally, a HCP who has provided a service to Norgine may ask for their fee to be paid to charity or a third party instead.
-On these occasions most commonly, the disclosure is made against the individual HCP because the contract is between Norgine and the HCP, the HCP provided the service and received the transfer of value.
-The HCP may then transfer the payment upon receipt to a charity or third party of their choice should they chose to do so, and that further transaction is outside the control of Norgine.
+Norgine does not allow this practice, and the disclosure is made against the individual HCP because the contract is between Norgine and the HCP, the HCP provided the service and received the transfer of value.
+It is up to the HCP to transfer the payment upon receipt to a charity or third party of their choice should they chose to do so.